Author: Achyuthuni Sri Harsha

 Who is the most important person in the network?
 This is based on what is the question you are asking.
 Is it the person who can send the emails the fastest?
 Is it the person why can connect with maximum number of people?
 Some basic features would be:

 1. Just by the number of mails sent/received, who has sent the maximum number of mails 2.
 By the number of people that a person has an immediate relation with (a relation is defined as sending an email to that person): degree centrality 3.
 We can also look at the persons who are essential for communication between different closely knit groups. (betweenness centrality)

 The person with the maximum number of interactions is:

 student_sent_mails = list(df.groupby('Source')['Target'].count()) student_sent_mails.index(max(student_sent_mails))+1

-We can say that the person with index 86 has the most number of interactions and is one of the most important person.
-He would be the go to person who has connections with maximum number of people.
+We can say that the person with index 86 has the most number of interactions and is one of the most important persons.
+He would be the go-to person who has connections with maximum number of people.
 We can see this in the graph also.

 This way of looking at the importance of a person based on number of connections (Degrees) is called degree centrality.
 In ascending order, the top 10 people with maximum number of connections are:

 degree_centrality = nx.algorithms.centrality.degree_centrality(G) for i, w in enumerate(sorted(degree_centrality, key=degree_centrality.get, reverse=True)): if(i<10): print(w, degree_centrality[w]) else: break

 86 0.8282828282828284 62 0.7676767676767677 82 0.6464646464646465 96 0.6161616161616162 28 0.6060606060606061 21 0.5555555555555556 13 0.5353535353535354 23 0.5151515151515152 30 0.494949494949495 64 0.494949494949495